Darianek/currency_converter_rust/README.md

 ```
 currency_converter/
 ├── Cargo.toml # Project manifest file for Rust, defining packages and dependencies.
+├── Dockerfile # Instructions for Docker to build the application into a container.
 ├── src/ # Source directory containing all the Rust code.
 │ ├── main.rs # Entry point that handles CLI parsing and orchestrates the application flow.
 │ ├── lib.rs # Central module file for shared logic or types across modules.